 Youth in foster care are protected from discrimination on the basis of sexual orientation.

 The state of Minnesota permits same-sex couples to jointly petition to adopt.
-Single LGBT+ individuals can also petition to adopt.
+Single LGBTQ+ individuals can also petition to adopt.

 Both parents can request to be represented on birth certificates.

 The comprehensive Minnesota Human Rights Act protects individuals from hate crimes based on sexual orientation.

 Even though same-sex marriage is national law, in Minnesota, the non-birth mother in a lesbian couple must still go through the process of legally adopting a child.

 The state does not permit agencies to decline prospective adoptive parents based on religious beliefs.

 Second-parent adoption is permitted in Minnesota.

 Conversion therapy is legal in Minnesota, but at least nine local jurisdictions have banned the practice.

 Legal status of the Transgender Community